telefonicaid/fiware-cosmos-platform/cosmos-api/README.rst

     db.default.user="<database user name>"
     db.default.pass="<cosmos user password>"

+- At least one of the auth providers should be enabled (``enabled`` attribute) or the application will fail to initialize

 - To have a link to cosmos CLI: ``cli.url="http://host/cosmos.egg"``

 - To get more debugging information in the browser: ``application.mode=dev``